 I find that these answers are easier to get through simply talking 1:1 with students – as opposed to asking them to write or share their answer with a big group.
 I walk around with my clipboard and try, as discreetly as possible, to take notes on whatever snippets I can pick up.
 For students who are slow to open up or with whom I struggle to build a connection, I secretly designate them as my own personal all-star for the day.
 I observe them from afar, taking notes on who they talk to, how they use free time, what makes them laugh, when they choose to answer class questions – basically, any information I can get.

-Of course, students themselves are just one source of information; proactive teachers dedicated to really getting to know their students reach out to additional sources.
-This could be:
+Of course, students themselves are just one source of information.
+Proactive teachers dedicated to really getting to know their students reach out to additional sources.
+These sources could be:

 • Parents/guardians: See my post about 20 questions to ask parents as we return to school – or grab your ready-made digital parent survey here!